e280/renraku/README.md

     ```

 > ### 👹 *roll your own: node http integration*
-> you can produce an ordinary node http `RequestListener` that calls your rpc functions:
+> if you're feeling spartan, you can produce an ordinary node http `RequestListener` for your rpc functions:
 > ```ts
 > import Renraku from "@e280/renraku"
 > import * as http from "node:http"